Follow Us

 osteoporosis

 Osteoporosis is a common skeletal disorder characterized by reduced bone density and increased fragility, leading to an increased risk of fractures.
+Osteoporosis is a bone disease that develops when bone mineral density and bone mass decreases, or when the structure and strength of bone changes.
 In this comprehensive article, I will explore the symptom, risk factors and treatment options for osteoporosis.

 Several factors contribute to the development of osteoporosis.
 These include:

-Age and gender; The risk of osteoporosis increases with age and particularly, women are at a higher risk compared to men, especially after menopause due to a decrease in estrogen production.
+Age and gender; This risk increases with age and particularly, women are at a higher risk compared to men, especially after menopause due to a decrease in estrogen production.

 osteoporosis